 Housing and Residence Life offers North Village and Greenbelt housing residents a self-regulated visitation program through which the residents mutually agree upon and sign a contract related to their visitation hours.
 Additional information and contracts are available by request for each unit during the first week of classes.
 Contracts may be returned to the designated student staff members.

-The following common areas of the residence halls are open to both men and women 24 hours daily:
+The following common areas of the residence halls are open 24 hours daily:

 - Daniel Lounge